Pinkan Mambo

 Born and raised in Jakarta, Mambo began singing at an early age but only began to sing in public as a teenager.
 While still in senior high school, she found a job as a café singer and performed in numerous venues throughout Jakarta.
-In 2000 she joined songwriter and music producer Maia Estianty as part of Ratu after she met Estianty's husband Ahmad Dhani, the singer for the band Dewa 19; after six casting calls, Dhani invited her to join the band, which he had established for his wife and let her manage.
+In 2000, she joined songwriter and music producer Maia Estianty as part of Ratu after she met Estianty's husband Ahmad Dhani, the singer for the band Dewa 19; after six casting calls, Dhani invited her to join the band, which he had established for his wife, and let her manage.
 The duo was successful, but because of conflict between the two members and Mambo's unintended pregnancy, she left the group.
 She then began a solo career with Sony BMG, releasing three solo albums as of 2012.
 She also acted in one film, Selimut Berdarah, in 2010.

 Onstage Mambo is known as an energetic performer who often includes her audience in her act.
 She generally collaborates with other artists, working with local bands when she performs and has other people write her songs.
 The mother of fourth children, as of 2013, she's married to music-video director Steve Wantania.

 Early life

 Mambo was born in Jakarta on 11 November 1980 to Yoke F. Mambo and his wife Deetje Syarif.
 She was the eldest, and only girl, of three children born to the couple.
-When she was five years old, her parents divorced.
+When she was five years old, her parents divorced, and is of Minahasan of faternal grandfather as well as Javanese of faternal grandmother as well as Minangkabau–Sundanese of maternal grandfather and Dutch of maternal grandmother descent.
 Not long afterwards, Mambo was sent to live with her grandmother because her mother, who received custody, could not afford to send Mambo to school.
 The two boys stayed with their mother.

 Life with her grandmother was strict and, as Mambo felt depressed without her father, she became withdrawn, sticking to a daily routine of prayers and studying.
 However, she performed well at school, ranking amongst the top five in her class at Yapenka Elementary School in South Jakarta.
 She later became more outgoing and was known among her family and friends as a very feminine child, enjoying dresses and make-up.
 While in elementary school she began singing along with songs by her favourite singers Mariah Carey and Whitney Houston in her bedroom.
 Her mother, believing that Mambo had the ability to be a professional singer, convinced Mambo to try and sing in public while the latter was still in junior high school.

 Mambo began her studies at Cendrawasih Senior High School in Cilandak, South Jakarta, in 1997.
 In 1998, while visiting a friend at Amigos Café, where she worked, Mambo was asked to sing and later booked as a singer at the café; her mother supported the decision.
 Mambo held the job while continuing her studies.
 She changed venues often, telling the entertainment magazine Tabloid Nova that within a year she had sung at almost every café in the city.